carambole25/webLogScan/README.md

 options:
-  -h, --help          show this help message and exit -ss, --simple-scan  Perform a simple scan
+  -h, --help          show this help message and exit -ss, --simple-scan  Retrieve the line containing suspicious characters and the potential attack type -is, --ip-scan      Retrieve suspicious IPs in a table -bs, --ban-scan     Use ufw to ban suspicious IPs addresses
-  -is, --ip-scan      Perform an IP scan
-  -bs, --ban-scan     Perform a ban scan

 example : python3 wls.py -ss /var/log/apache2/log
 ```